Roads to close for Colfax Marathon this weekend

 Saturday road closure

-- York Sreet will have a partial closure in the northbound curb lane from 21st Avenue to 17th Avenue and a partial closure in the westbound curb lane from 17th Avenue to Steele Steet from 9 a.m. to 11:30 a.m.
+- York Street will have a partial closure in the northbound curb lane from 21st Avenue to 17th Avenue and a partial closure in the westbound curb lane from 17th Avenue to Steele Street from 9 a.m. to 11:30 a.m.

 Sunday road closure